 The Role of Creativity and Imagination in the Classroom: Creativity and imagination are valued and encouraged in the classroom.
 It is first seen in Teacher’s personal expression and development creativity and imagination as noted by Pastor.
 Her creativity is expressed in the way she creates teaching tools, and visual aids.
-Its also seen in the way she contextualizes her lesson, like the letter lesson.
+Its also seen in the way she contextualizes her lesson, like the letter F lesson.

 Finally Teacher creates space within her lesson for students to express themselves creativity.
 One example Teacher shared from a previous class was a male student who loved to make up stories.
 “He would listening to me and my story from the Marungko (approach), then he would make up his own using names of the people he knew.”
-She explained how it would sometimes interupt the lesson, but his contriution were valued, and his questions encouraged.
-Through this he uniquley was ab to be crestive and use his imagination bsed on the lesson.
+She explained how it would sometimes interupt the lesson, but his contribution were valued, and his questions encouraged.
+Through this he uniquley was able to be crestive and use his imagination based on the lesson.

-where student individual expression and imagination are developed.
+Outside of the formal lesson, free paly is a place where students individual expression and imagination are developed.
 Students make choices about what toys they want to play with.
 Some students have a special talent for building and the work separately to create structures of collaboratively to improve what they have previously build.
 Other children enjoy playing pretend with phones, or lining up similar cars, then pretending to drive and park them.

-Final Reflections:
+Final Reflections: Though Palayan has faced challenges regarding enrollments and registration with DepEd the program continues to be a valued part of the community and the impact of the partnership continues to serve not just Teach and her students but her assistant teacher, and other teachers who she shares her experience with in the community.
+In terms of use of arts education and creative and imagination, uniquely Teacher uses acapella in her classroom which encourages children to sing, and helps them develop pitch.
+She also utilizes the space in classroom creative ways and leaves space for students to explore in different ways.
+Though resources continue to be a challenge Teacher use her personal creative to problem solve and come up with adaptations to their lessons.
+However, currently visual art observed very structured and leave little space for creativity.
+Teacher resources could also use modification to consider the context and experience of the children.

 Chapter 5: Data Analysis

-Through site visits observed and documented several relationship that are significant in determining the relationship between curriculum design and fostering creativity and imagination in preschool students. nvironmentverall vision defining the context of each sit
+Through site visits I observed and documented several relationships that are significant in determining the relationship between curriculum design and fostering creativity and imagination in preschool students.
+The following variables inform these relationships 1)Environment, 2)Overall vision defining the context of each site 3) Values development, both spiritual and culturally 4) Role of implementation and training.

 Environment and Learning Space